Sara Ahmed: Complaint!

 Published in 2021 by Duke University Press.
 According to the publisher: "examines what we can learn about power from those who complain about abuses of power.
 Drawing on oral and written testimonies from academics and students who have made complaints about harassment, bullying, and unequal working conditions at universities, Ahmed explores the gap between what is supposed to happen when complaints are made and what actually happens."

 The Feminist Killjoy Handbook

 Published in 2023 by Seal Press.
 Building on the figure of the feminist killjoy, Sara Ahmed presents an analysis of literature, film, and distinguished feminist works while weaving alongside it her lived experience as a queer feminist scholar-activist of colour.
 She highlights how killing joy is a world-making project, chronicling moves from asking questions to the power of the eye roll.
 Feminist scholar Judith Butler has reviewed Ahmed’s book in their article titled The Snap for the monthly magazine The Nation in 2024.
+The book has also been reviewed for academic journals.